 The Live it Lisbon!
-Summer Volunteer Programme is about volunteering, culture, Portuguese language, food and tourism.
-Just take a look at the draft schedules below:
+Summer Volunteer Programme is about volunteering, culture, Portuguese culture and food.
+But this year we decide to add something else to the programme!

 The cooking workshops will be held by Spin’s long-term international volunteers from all over Europe and you will have the chance to make some traditional dishes from their countries.
 Participants’ tastes and requests will be taken into consideration and it would create a positive exchange if participants shared their national recipes, too.
 If you would like to lead one of the workshops yourself, contact us in advance and we will do our best to make it happen! :) At the end of the stay, all participants will receive an e-book containing the recipes used during the program.
 This activity is meant to be participative, so don’t be afraid to make your hands dirty!

 Most nights will be free and the city centre can be reached by bus, metro, night bus or by Uber/taxi (which costs about 10€).
-Nevertheless some night activities can be organized according to participants’ request, for example there is the opportunity to organize a movie night, a party, an intercultural night in which everyone will share some food, drink and music from his or her country.
+Nevertheless some night activities can be organized according to participants’ request, for example there is the opportunity to organize a movie night, a party, an intercultural night in which everyone will share some food, drinks and music from his or her country.
 If so desired by the participants, a farewell party may take place at the hostel during the last night.

 The first option is Lisbon sightseeing and entrance to the São Jorge Castle, which is offered by Spin.
 On this day Spin also provides you with a day transportation pass in order for you to explore the city centre easily.

 Cabo da Roca: